Girls cross country: Remiker paces Wildcats on home course

 Lexi Remiker is already at home on the Stewart’s Woods cross country course behind Verona Area High School.

-The Verona sophomore used her familiarity with the course to finish 51st overall out of 159 runners and took 27th in the eight-team field of Division 1 runners with a time of 21 minutes, 51 seconds on Saturday, Sept.
+The Verona sophomore used her familiarity with the course to finish 51st overall out of 159 runners at the Verona Invitational on Saturday, Sept.
 4, in Verona.
+She took 27th in the eight-team field of Division 1 runners with a time of 21 minutes, 51 seconds and helped the Wildcats take seventh as a team.

+The Wildcats were coming off a second-place finish in the Glenn Herold Invitational Saturday, Aug.
+28, at Watertown High School.

 “I’ve run this course a lot so in the end I knew what to expect,” Remiker said.
 “In the end, I used everything my coaches told me in practice and tried to finish as fast as I could.
 I don’t care about place ever.
 I just tried to run my best and get a good time and I did.”